Electronics and Radar Development Establishment

-LRDE is sometimes mis-abbreviated as "ERDE".
-To distinguish between "Electrical" and "Electronic", the latter is abbreviated with the first letter of its Latin root (lektra).
+LRDE is sometimes misabbreviated as "ERDE".
+The distinction uses the first letter from the Greek root elektron which is also applied in other DRDO abbreviations.
 The same approach is used with for the DLRL.
-The LRDE is India's premier radar design and development establishment and is deeply involved in Indian radar efforts.
-Its primary production partners include Bharat Electronics Limited (BEL) and various private firms like Mistral Solutions in Bengaluru, Astra microwave in Hyderabad and Data Patterns in Chennai.
+The LRDE is India's premier radar design and development establishment and plays a key role in national radar programs.
+Its primary production partners include Bharat Electronics Limited (BEL) and various private firms like CoreEL Technologies, Bangalore, Mistral Solutions in Bengaluru, Astra microwave in Hyderabad and Data Patterns in Chennai.

+Projects

 LRDE Radars

-The DRDO's initial projects included short range 2D systems (Indra-1), but it now manufactures high power 3D systems, airborne surveillance and fire control radars as well.
+The DRDO's initial projects included short range 2D systems (Indra-1), and LRDE now develops high-power 3D radars, airborne surveillance radars, and fire control systems.
 The publicly known projects include: